juyoh/DualCraft-ResourcePacker/README.md

 - Go to the  ```C:\Users\%USERNAME%\AppData\Roaming\.minecraft\versions``` folder
 - Enter 1.20*\\ folder
 - Extract jar file with 7zip, winrar or any other software
-- Take "assets" directory from extracted jar directory, copy to downloaded 3DSCraft-ResourcePacker folder.
+- Take "assets" directory from extracted jar directory, copy to downloaded DualCraft-ResourcePacker folder.
-- run runner.bat file inside this folder.
+- Run "runner.bat" file inside this folder.
-- read the output, follow its instructions. it you know the answer, dont ask for additional support unless neccesarry.
+- Read the output and follow it's instructions.